hufman/medialinkfs/README.md

 - `name`: The name of this set, used in logging and in state retention
 - `parsers`: A list of parser modules to use when loading metadata for these items
 - `parser_options`: A mapping of parser modules to any custom options specific to that parser module
-- `scanMode`: The method used to find media items in this collection, which must be one of the following:
+- `scan_mode`: The method used to find media items in this collection, which must be one of the following:
-  - `toplevel` - Use any file or directory directly underneath the sourceDir
+  - `toplevel` - Use any file or directory directly underneath the source\_dir
-  - `directories` - Use any directories directly underneath the sourceDir
+  - `directories` - Use any directories directly underneath the source\_dir
-  - `files` - Use any files directly underneath the sourceDir
+  - `files` - Use any files directly underneath the source\_dir
-- `sourceDir`: The full path to the media directory
+- `source_dir`: The full path to the media directory
-- `cacheDir`: The full path to the directory where MediaLinkFS should store any temporary state specific to this set.
-Defaults to the .cache directory directly under sourceDir
+- `cache_dir`: The full path to the directory where MediaLinkFS should store any temporary state specific to this set.
+Defaults to the .cache directory directly under source\_dir
 - `regex`: An optional regex that will be searched for in each item's path.
 If this setting exists, it will only organize items that match.
 - `noclean`: Don't delete any extra files from the output directories
 - `fakeclean`: Indicate what directories and files would be cleaned out at the end of a run, but don't actually clean them